 Common Medicare insurance questions, answered.

 Medicare insurance can be an intimidating and confusing topic.
 Silver Crest Insurance is here to help.
-We’ve compiled the answers to the most common questions we are asked, everyday.
+We’ve compiled answers to the most common medicare insurance questions we are asked, everyday.
 Nice and simple.
+If you do not find your question here, please do not hesitate to contact us.

 You first become eligible for Medicare three months prior to your 65th birthday.
 If you are collecting social security or railroad benefits and qualify for Medicare, you will automatically be enrolled and your card will be mailed to you.